 There is nothing to worry since a majority of bedwetting cases in toddlers are normal and not a result of any underlying health condition.
 However, if your kid continues to wet their bed beyond the age of 7, it is a cause for concern, and you must consult a pediatrician to identify the cause and resolve the problem.

-Read on to know more about the causes of bedwetting and how you can try and prevent your little one from doing it.
+Read on to know more about the causes of bedwetting in children and how you can try and prevent your little one from doing it.

 Table Of Contents